 The upper Umpqua confederated in 1854 with the Yoncalla Kalapuyans in a treaty and agreed to move to a reservation.
 The Treaty was ratified and they were first placed on the Umpqua reservation for less than a year.
 The reservation proved to be a point of contention between the Umpqua and the settlers.
 The settlers petitioned to reduce the reservation and Palmer refused, stating they would be removed again soon anyway.
 But undeterred the settlers of the valley continued to take out their retributions on Indians in numerous documented murders and attacks.
 It was not enough that the settlers were gaining free land, in fact, the whole of the valley, they wanted everything the tribes had left, and were unwilling to compromise.

 Martin’s job over the course of about two and half years seems relatively uneventful.
 One dust-up with the Coos, and some racist acts by settlers hardly caused an issue for Joel Palmer.
 Martin though had political enemies, as he called them, and they succeeded in getting him fired and replaced in 1855 by Edward Drew.
-The uneventfulness of the Umpqua Valley appears to have caused there to be less information available about the tribes and as such they have been relatively unknown cultures for years.
+The seeming uneventfulness of the Umpqua Valley appears to have caused there to be less information available about the tribes and as such they have been relatively unexplored cultures for years.

 June 18th 1853